tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 ./internal/system/agent/getconfig/executor.go:		ep, err := e.registryClient.GetServiceEndpoint(serviceName)
 ./internal/system/agent/direct/metrics.go:		e, err := m.registryClient.GetServiceEndpoint(serviceName)
 ```

+In summary, other than the SMA's configuration and metrics logic, the Core and Support services behave in the same manner as device-sdk-go.

+**Note** - the SMA also has a longstanding issue [#2486](https://github.com/edgexfoundry/edgex-go/issues/2486) where it continuousy logs errors if one (or more) of the Support Services are not running.
+As described in the issue, this could be avoided if the SMA used the registry to determine if the services were actually available.
+See related issue [#1662](https://github.com/edgexfoundry/edgex-go/issues/1662) ('Look at Driving "Default Services List" via Configuration').

 ### Security Proxy Setup
 The security-proxy-setup service also relies on static service address configuration to configure the server routes for each